Kittycatangel/X_ray_pneumonia_Project/README.md

 In Keras, you build a CNN architecture using the following process:

-1)Reshape the input data into a format suitable for the convolutional layers.
+1) Reshape the input data into a format suitable for the convolutional layers.

-2)For class-based classification, one-hot encode the categories using the to_categorical() function.
+2) For class-based classification, one-hot encode the categories using the to_categorical() function.

-3)Build the model  by initializing a Sequential model.
+3) Build the model  by initializing a Sequential model.

 4) Add convolutional layers.
 Convolutional layers apply a filter to input and create a feature map that summarizes the presence of detected features in the input.
 The input image gets smaller and smaller as it progresses through the network but it also gets deeper and deeper with feature map.
 I add one Conv2D layer with a filter/kernel size of 3 x 3, adding ReLU activation function to set negative values to zero, and specify input_shape = (150, 150, 3).

 5) Add Pooling layer is sandwiched between two successive convolutional layers to reduce the spatial size of the convoluted feature/ parameters in the network.
 MaxPooling is the most common pooling methods to reduce image size by pooling the most important feature.
 Here I use MaxPool2D with a pool size of 2 or 3, meaning it divides each spatial dimension by a factor of 2 or 3.